-So make sure you check that you are getting the correct grind size for your given coffee brewing method.
+So make sure you check that you are getting the correct grind size for your given coffee maker.
 If you really want to be precise on the grind sizes, however, you probably do need to transition to grinding your own beans.
-But we understand that that can be both expensive and off putting and hence this article!
+But we understand that that can be both expensive and off-putting and hence this article!

 Which of course begs the question, how do you know what the correct grind size is for your chosen coffee brewing method?
 And the answer is that it is a little complicated.
 And the reason that it is a little complicated is that there is no universal detailed system for communicating grind size.
-So for example, it would be great if I could tell you, for Aeropress go for grind size #3, For Espresso #1 and for French Press #8.
+So for example, it would be great if I could tell you, for Aeropress go for grind size #3 and for Espresso #1.

-But unfortunately there is no such system.
-Instead the coffee industry has opted for the generic descriptions of ground coffee such as extra fine, fine, medium, medium coarse, and coarse.
+Unfortunately, there is no such system.
+Instead, the coffee industry has opted for generic descriptions of ground coffee such as extra fine, fine, medium, medium coarse, and coarse grind.
 So which is for which?
-Well it depends a little on the specific way you use your given coffee maker, but the following chart is a good place to start
+Well, it depends a little on the specific way you use your given coffee maker, but the following chart is a good place to start.

 There are a few other things you can consider when deciding what is the best ground coffee brand to opt for…